-Opinion
+1. Opinion

-In our opinion the financial statements of BID I Europe (UK) Limited (the 'Company'):
+In our opinion the financial statements of BID I-A Europe (UK) Limited (the 'Company'):

-- give a true and fair view of the state of the Company's affairs as at 31 December 2019 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 December 2020 and of its profit for the year then ended; - have been properly prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); and - have been prepared in accordance with the requirements of the Companies Act 2006.